 But these types of crashes don't tend to be fatal.
 If the cause of the crash is sudden, like an explosion from an engine catching on fire, a passenger is very unlikely to remain conscious for more than a few moments.

-The fight or flight response happens in traumatic or panic-inducing situations.
-Adrenaline and norepinephrine are released from your adrenal glands, causing your heart rate to rise, your lungs to work better, and your body to feel less pain and muscle stress.
-Basically, all your systems work at an enhanced rate.
-The neurons in your brain begin firing, telling your body that it needs to move right away to maximize chances of survival.
+The fight-or-flight response oftens occurs in traumatic or panic-inducing situations.
+Adrenaline and norepinephrine are released from the adrenal glands, causing the heart rate to rise, the lungs to work harder, and the body to feel less pain and muscle stress.
+Neurons in the brain begin firing, telling the body that it needs to move right away to maximize the chance of survival.

-"You get thrown up in the air, everything goes weightless and everything inside the plane starts floating around.
-It's like this bizarre scene where you're like, "I'm in a space movie and nothing's going to happen!"
+One crash survivor described the feeling as follows: "You get thrown up in the air, everything goes weightless and everything inside the plane starts floating around.
+It's like this bizarre scene where you're like, 'I'm in a space movie and nothing's going to happen!'"